Molly's Game: Plot

-Molly moves to NYC to begin a new underground poker game.
+Molly moves to New York City to begin a new underground poker game.
 After reaching out to many wealthy New Yorkers, Molly finds enough players for several weekly games.
 Despite continuous success, she fears being unable to cover her losses when players cannot pay.
 Her dealer convinces her to begin taking a percentage of large pots, recouping her potential losses but making her game an illegal gambling operation.

 Brad is indicted for running a Ponzi scheme; Molly is investigated and questioned as to who attended her games.
 At this time, she becomes increasingly addicted to drugs, as the games have taken their toll.
 Her players also begin to include wealthy individuals from the Russian mafia, among others.

 Molly is approached by the Italian mafia, who offer their services to extort money from non-paying players.
 After she declines, she is attacked in her home, held at gunpoint and her mother's life is threatened.
-As she is about to return to her poker games, the FBI raids, as Douglas Downey, a player infatuated with her, informs on her.
+As she is about to return to her poker games, the FBI conducts a raid after Douglas Downey, a player infatuated with Molly, informs on her.
 Molly's assets are seized, and she returns home to live with her mother.

 Two years later, Molly has published a book, naming only a few individuals that played in her games.
 Arrested by the FBI, she is indicted for involvement in illegal gambling with the mafia.
-She enlists Charlie Jaffey's help, a high-profile, expensive lawyer in New York, who agrees to help after learning she has been protecting innocent people affected by her poker games.

-While she is in NYC awaiting trial, her father Larry seeks her out and attempts to reconcile.
-He admits he was overbearing and that he treated Molly differently than her brothers because she had known about his affairs.
+She enlists the help of Charlie Jaffey, a high-profile lawyer in New York, who agrees to help after learning she has been protecting innocent people affected by her poker games.
+While she is in New York awaiting trial, her father, Larry, seeks her out and attempts to reconcile.
+He admits he was overbearing and that he treated Molly differently than her brothers, because she had known about his marital infidelity.

 Charlie reads Molly's book and becomes interested in helping her case, as he feels she has not committed serious enough wrongdoing to merit prison.
-Charlie negotiates a deal for Molly to receive no sentence and for her money to be returned in exchange for her hard drives and digital gambling records.
+He negotiates a deal for Molly to receive no sentence and for her money to be returned in exchange for her hard drives and digital gambling records.
 Molly declines this deal, fearing that the information about her players would be released, and she pleads guilty.

-The judge, deciding that she had committed no serious crimes, sentences her to 200 hours community service, one year probation, and a $200,000 fine.
+The judge, deciding that she had committed no serious crimes, sentences her to 200 hours community service, one year probation and a $200,000 fine.